Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 - No broken links are allowed in reference documentation, and all links must be location/language neutral (e.g. no /en-us/ in links)
 - Docstring details should be aligned with type hints
-- Any code snippets should be defined in the samples directory in this folder so that they are tested during CI
+- Any code snippets should be defined in the samples directory in this folder so that they are tested during every CI run
 - Constructors (`def __init__`) should return None, per [PEP 484 standards](https://peps.python.org/pep-0484/#the-meaning-of-annotations)